yosengineer/basketball-scoreboard/README.md

 # Basketball Scoreboard

-This is a simeple web application.
+This is a simple web application.